YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 * How do you know you refactored 15 modules?
 Through my notes of all the refactors.
 We had weekly sessions to discuss the code quality.
 * How do you calculate the percentage of test coverage?
 It's a approximation, I know my total number of PRs and I know the total number of PRs in the period.
 * How do you know the number of daily logins is 100K?
 Number of user (4 millions), 30 days expiration dates -> Users will login 12 times a year -> 4 millions * 12 / 365 = 100,000
+* How do you reduce the filter time?
+How did you calculate 66% reduces?
+There are offset, joins, N+1 in that query -> Solve N+1 first, try to reduce unnecessary joins, and add indexing to heavy large table to improve offset.
+* How do you know you refined the public API processing?
+Some fields need to do pre-calculation but it is actually heavy read, so I add these fields to the cache, then we do not need to re-calculate them again.
+Also, some user will not receive updated fields value because of cache, so I proposed a new service to do correct re-caches after data changes.
+Combined, the waiting time of the API decreased 50%.
+* TBC